-It is extremely unlikely that manatees would be found in the project area or elsewhere in the Calcasieu River and Pass, Louisiana project area and surrounding shallow open waters; however, if manatees are observed within 100 yards of the "active work zone" during proposed construction activities, MVN would implement the appropriate special operating conditions (e.g., no operation of moving equipment within 50 feet of a manatee; all vessels should operate at no wake/idle speeds within 100 yards of work area; siltation barriers, if used, would be made of material in which manatees could not become entangled, would be secured and monitored; report manatee sightings or collisions), as provided by the USFWS, Lafayette, Louisiana Field Office.
-Special operating conditions for manatees would be included in any MVN plans and specifications developed prior to dredging and disposal activities.
+It is extremely unlikely that manatees would be found in the project area or elsewhere in the Calcasieu River and Pass, Louisiana project area and surrounding shallow open waters.
+If manatees are observed within 100 yards of the "active work zone" during proposed construction activities, MVN would implement the appropriate special operating conditions (e.g., no operation of moving equipment within 50 feet of a manatee; all vessels should operate at no wake/idle speeds within 100 yards of work area; siltation barriers, if used, would be made of material in which manatees could not become entangled and would be secured and monitored; report manatee sightings or collisions), as provided by the USFWS, Lafayette, Louisiana Field Office.
+Special operating conditions for manatees, would be included in any MVN plans and specifications developed prior to dredging and disposal activities.

-To minimize disturbance to pelicans and other colonial nesting birds and seabirds potentially occurring in the project area, MVN would observe restrictions on activity provided by the USFWS, Lafayette, Louisiana Field Office.
+To minimize disturbance to pelicans and other colonial nesting birds and seabirds potentially occurring in the proposed project area, MVN would observe restrictions on activity provided by the USFWS, Lafayette, Louisiana Field Office.
 Special operating conditions addressing pelicans and other colonial nesting wading birds and seabirds (reporting presence of birds and/or nests; no-work distance restrictions-2,000 feet for brown pelicans; bird nesting prevention and avoidance measures; marking discovered nests) would be included in any MVN plans and specifications developed prior to dredging and disposal activities.
 In addition, dredging and disposal activities would be restricted to non-nesting periods for colonial nesting wading birds and seabirds when practicable.

-Although threatened or endangered species may occur within the general project vicinity, their presence within the project area is highly unlikely.
-Furthermore, the proposed project area does not contain critical habitat for Federally-listed species, and the open water areas surrounding the project area would allow them to easily avoid the project activities.
-Therefore, either alternative is not likely to adversely affect Federally-listed threatened or endangered species, or their critical habitat, under the jurisdiction of USFWS.
-The USFWS concurred with this determination in a letter dated August 2, 2018.
-Additionally, MVN has concluded that no critical habitat for any threatened, endangered, or candidate species under the purview of NMFS has been designated within the project area, and that there would be no effect to any of the NMFS Federally-listed species.
+Although threatened or endangered species may occur within the general project vicinity, their presence within the proposed project area is highly unlikely.
+Furthermore, the proposed project area does not contain critical habitat for Federally listed species and the open water areas surrounding the project area would allow them to easily avoid the project activities.
+Flotation channels will likely have no effect on threatened or endangered species.
+Therefore, the proposed project is not likely to adversely affect Federally-listed threatened or endangered species, or their critical habitat, under the jurisdiction of USFWS.
+The USFWS concurred with this determination in a letter dated August 3, 2020.
+Additionally, MVN has concluded that no critical habitat for any threatened, endangered, or candidate species under the purview of NMFS has been designated within the project area and that there would be no effect to any of the NMFS Federally listed species.